LunarLogic/LunarToolkit/README.markdown

 # LunarToolkit

-This project was started by Jakub Suder as a personal collection of various useful ObjC methods - extensions to native Cocoa, UIKit and Foundation classes, extracted from several projects and gathered in one place for easier reuse.
+This project was started as a collection of various useful ObjC methods - extensions to native Cocoa, UIKit and Foundation classes, extracted from several projects and gathered in one place for easier reuse.
 Since then we've used it in all our projects, and with each new one it keeps growing in new methods and classes.
 We're sharing it here now - perhaps someone else will find them useful too.

 ## Usage